 - Compensation for the driver of the other vehicle(s) involved in the accident

-Third party cover does not include any damage to your own car.
-Including in an accident, stolen vehicle or fire of your vehicle.
+The third-party cover does not include any damage to your own car, including in an accident, stolen vehicle or fire of your vehicle.
 Other cover available in Ireland include Third party fire and theft and comprehensive cover.

-If you are like the 54,900 people who have emigrated from Ireland up to August 2019 then you are familiar with the processes of cancelling your financial ties with Ireland.
-In 2019 to date, the CSO has reported that for the first time since 2010 the number of emigrants is lower than the immigrants.
-Emigration peaked in 2012 with 83,000 making the life-changing decision to set up life in a new country.
+If you are like the 54,900 people who have emigrated from Ireland up to August 2019, then you are familiar with cancelling your financial ties with Ireland.
+In 2019, the CSO reported that for the first time since 2010, the number of emigrants is lower than that of immigrants.
+Emigration peaked in 2012, with 83,000 making the life-changing decision to live in a new country.

-If you are returning to Ireland after living abroad KennCo will be happy to look at your previous driving experience.
+If you return to Ireland after living abroad, KennCo will be happy to look at your previous driving experience.
 We will also take any driving experience you may have gained while living abroad.
-We have a dedicated page for information you may be looking for as a returning expat to Ireland.
-If you have any other questions our experienced insurance agents would be happy to talk on 014092600.
+We have a dedicated page for information you may seek as a returning expat to Ireland.
+If you have any other questions, our experienced insurance agents would be happy to talk on 014092600.

-Similar difficulty can be experienced for drivers who may have been driving a company car for over two years.
-Read how KennCo are one of the few insurance companies who will take your company driving experience and/or named driving experience into account when looking for a car insurance quote.
+Similar difficulty can be experienced by drivers who may have been driving a company car for over two years.
+Read how KennCo is one of the few insurance companies that will take your company driving experience and/or named driving experience into account when looking for a car insurance quote.